Contribute to planning and implementing the management of game and wildlife habitat

 Overview

-This standard is about contributing to the management of game habitat in support of game-shooting activities.
-It can be applied to any game habitat on any area of land used for game shooting.
+This standard is about contributing to planning and implementing the management of game and wildlife habitat to support game populations.
+It relates to the work activities required to maintain and improve habitats and can be applied to any habitat on any area of land used for game shooting.

-This standard is aimed at those who work in game conservation on either a full- or part-time basis, and can be applied to any wildlife management area.
+This standard is for those who work in game conservation and can be applied to any wildlife management area.

 To meet this standard you will be able to:

-- maintain habitat in support of game and gameshooting activities.
+• implement plans to manage habitat in support of game and game-shooting activities.

 Performance criteria